camunda-community-hub/zeebe-operator/README.md

 ## Basic Usage

-The Zeebe Kubernetes Operator was designed to provision and monitor multiple Zeebe Clusters.

-A new cluster can be created after installing the operator by applying the following manifest:
+A new Zeebe Cluster can be created, after installing the operator, by applying the following manifest:

 ``` simple-zeebe-cluster.yaml
 apiVersion: zeebe.io/v1
 kind: ZeebeCluster